-- "Configuring the Maximum Heap Memory Size for ZENClientManagement Service on a Linux Primary Server" on page 91 - "Configuring the Maximum Heap Memory Size for ZENworks Loader Service on a Linux Primary Server" on page 92 - "Configuring the Maximum Heap Memory Size for ZENworks JoinProxy Service on a Linux Primary Server" on page 93 - "Configuring the Maximum Heap Memory Size for ZENworksClientMgmt Service on a Windows Primary Server" on page 94 - "Configuring the Maximum Heap Memory Size for ZENworks Loader Service on a Windows Primary Server" on page 94 - "Configuring the Maximum Heap Memory Size for ZENworks JoinProxy Service on a Windows Primary Server" on page 94
+- "Configuring the Maximum Heap Memory Size for ZENworks Server Service on a Linux Primary Server" on page 89 - "Configuring the Maximum Heap Memory Size for ZENworks Loader Service on a Linux Primary Server" on page 90 - "Configuring the Maximum Heap Memory Size for ZENworks JoinProxy Service on a Linux Primary Server" on page 90 - "Configuring the Maximum Heap Memory Size for ZENworks Server Service on a Windows Primary Server" on page 91 - "Configuring the Maximum Heap Memory Size for ZENworks Loader Service on a Windows Primary Server" on page 91 - "Configuring the Maximum Heap Memory Size for ZENworks JoinProxy Service on a Windows Primary Server" on page 92

-Configuring the Maximum Heap Memory Size for ZENClientManagement Service on a Linux Primary Server
+Configuring the Maximum Heap Memory Size for ZENworks Server Service on a Linux Primary Server

-The ZENClientManagement service is the Tomcat instance used by the ZENworks Primary Server.
+The ZENworks Server service is the Tomcat instance used by the ZENworks Primary Server.
 It services agent requests, ZENworks Control Center, and the zenworks-setup page.
 If you find that ZENworks Server runs out of heap space, you can increase the heap size by doing the following:

-- 1 Stop the ZENworks services (ZENClientMgmt and ZENLoader). - 2 Using a Linux text editor such as vi or gedit, create or modify the /etc/opt/microfocus/zenworks/settings/zenclientsettings.sh file with the following content:
+- 1 Stop the ZENworks services (ZENMonitor, ZENServer, and ZENLoader). - 2 Using a Linux text editor such as vi or gedit, create or modify the /opt/novell/zenworks/bin/zenserversettings.sh file with the following content: